kaizenlabs/KaizenShell/README.md

 As this is a Go project, you will need to follow the [official documentation](https://golang.org/doc/install) to set up your Golang environment (with the `$GOPATH` environment variable).

-Then, just run `go get github.com/sysdream/hershell` to fetch the project.
+Then, just run `go get github.com/johnantonusmaximus/KaizenShell` to fetch the project.

+## Dependencies

+Before you compile executables, you'll need the following installed on your machine and their binaries set in your PATH variable:

+- MinGW compiler (make)
+- openssl (windows users, this is not installed standard on windows machines)

 ### Building the payload